gyratedigital/Einfachvorne-Backend/README.md

-# Ausflugliebe-Backend
+# Einfachvorne-Backend
-This is the node project (backend) of Ausflugliebe Web Application
+This is the node project (backend) of Einfachvorne Web Application